 Now that you’re deep in learning about how your money works, allow yourself to get angry!
-Look at all the ways you’ve let money slip through your fingers or not work hard enough for you.
+Look at all the ways you’ve let money slip through your fingers or not worked hard enough for you.
 Write down all the things you feel angry or upset about, you’ll use them in the next step.
-Before going into the next step, remember one really big thing: get angry with the money, not yourself.
+Before going into the next step, remember a one really big thing: get angry with the money, not yourself.

 Now that you have a deep understanding of what finance is, all the financial tools available to you and how you’ve been underutilizing this information, it’s time to create the rules, guidelines, and goals that you plan to follow.